- This event has passed.

 - Botany in a Day by Thomas J. Elpel

-- plant/flower guide such as Plants of the Rocky Mountains
+- plant/flower guide such as Wildflowers of Montana.
+Other guide book recommendations coming soon.

 - Cost: $330/$300 members

 - Full payment due upon registration.
 The course fee (minus a $100 administrative fee) is refundable ONLY if a cancellation is made 30 days before the first day of class.
 No refunds will be issued for cancellations made after this deadline.
 Exceptions will be made for COVID-19-related refunds.
 Read our full cancellation/refund policy.